 Resolution 4254 does not accept the use of statements such as "GMO free" or "does not contain GMO," unless the manufacturer demonstrates and sustains that the claim is truthful and not misleading.
-On April 22, 2020, INVIMA issued communication IVC-INS-LI15 establishing the frequency that importers must present laboratory results to satisfy that products labeled as non-GMO do not contain detectable modified genetic material.
-These guidelines avoid delays at ports of entry as lot-by-lot testing is not always required, which preserves product shelf life, and alleviates testing costs.
-The testing requirement does not apply when the main ingredients are not included in the list of genetically engineered (GE) foods attached to INVIMA communication 4000-3988-19.
+On April 22, 2020, INVIMA issued communication IVC-INS-LI15 (available only in Spanish), establishing the frequency that importers must submit laboratory results to certify that products labeled as "non-GMO" do not contain detectable modified genetic material.
+These guidelines reduce delays at ports of entry as lot-by-lot testing is not always required, preserving product shelf life, and alleviating testing costs.
+The testing requirement does not apply when the main ingredients are not included in the list of GE foods attached to INVIMA communication 4000-3988-19 (available only in Spanish).

-An increased number of imported packaged products entering the Colombian market now bear the "Non GMO Project Verified" or the "Non-GMO/GE Process Verified" legends, which, as per current regulation, are considered equivalent to "GMO-free" claims.
-Therefore, manufacturer/importers must provide a supplementary label that clarifies the scope of the legend to be able to commercialize their products as per INVIMA communication 4000-1071-18.
+An increased number of imported packaged products entering the Colombian market now bear the "Non-GMO Project Verified" or the "Non-GMO/GE Process Verified" legends, which, as per current regulation, are considered equivalent to "GMO-free" claims.
+Therefore, manufacturer/importers must provide a supplementary label that clarifies the scope of the legend to be able to commercialize their products as per INVIMA communication 4000-1071-18 (available only in Spanish).